WireGuard

-The Wireguard protocol is not specifically designed for circumvention purposes.
-If used as the outer layer for circumvention, its characteristics may lead to server blocking.
+The WireGuard protocol is not designed specifically for bypassing firewalls.
+If used as the outer layer to cross the firewall, its distinct characteristics may lead to the server being blocked.

 InboundConfigurationObject